 Of note, women who are HIV positive with PID generally have a slower clinical resolution of disease and therefore an increased risk for the development of a TOA.

-Bacteria from the lower genital tract ascend to create an inflammatory mass involving the fallopian tube, ovary, and potentially, other adjacent pelvic organs.
-Tubo-ovarian abscesses are often polymicrobial, and typically contain a predominance of anaerobic bacteria.
-Although associated with sexually-transmitted infections, the most commonly recovered bacteria from a TOA include Escherichia coli, Bacteroides fragilis, other Bacteroides species, Peptostreptococcus, Peptococcus, and aerobic streptococci.
+Bacteria from the lower genital tract ascend to create an inflammatory mass involving the fallopian tube, ovary, and potentially other adjacent pelvic organs.
+Tubo-ovarian abscesses are often polymicrobial and typically contain a predominance of anaerobic bacteria.
+Although associated with sexually transmitted infections, the most commonly recovered bacteria from a TOA include Escherichia coli, Bacteroides fragilis, other Bacteroides species, Peptostreptococcus, Peptococcus, and aerobic streptococci.
 Interestingly, neither Neisseria gonorrhea nor Chlamydia trachomatis is typically isolated from a TOA.

 The classic presentation of a TOA includes abdominal pain, pelvic mass on examination, fever, and leukocytosis.
 However, Landers and Sweet (1983) found that 35% of women with a TOA were afebrile and 23% had a normal white blood cell count.
 Furthermore, only 50% of women with a TOA presented with a complaint of fever and chills, 28% with vaginal discharge, 26% with nausea, and 21% with abnormal vaginal bleeding.
 Thus, if clinical concern exists for this disease, a prompt diagnostic evaluation must be undertaken.

 A complete physical examination, including a thorough pelvic exam, must be performed.
-Speculum and bimanual exam should assess the consistency, size, and mobility of the uterus and both adnexa.
+The speculum and bimanual exam should assess the consistency, size, and mobility of the uterus and both adnexa.
 Mucopurulent discharge and cervical motion tenderness are indicative of PID, and concomitant uterine or adnexal tenderness should raise concern for a TOA.
 A detailed abdominal examination and careful attention to vital signs will help determine associated acute abdomen or systemic inflammatory response syndrome (SIRS).
 Routine blood work may demonstrate leukocytosis with a left shift and urine, cervical and blood cultures may show bacterial growth.
-Wet mount of vaginal discharge may show clue cells.
+A wet mount of vaginal discharge may show clue cells.
 A urine pregnancy test should be performed to rule out an intrauterine or ectopic pregnancy.

 A tubo-ovarian abscess can be found on imaging with sonography, computed tomography (CT), or magnetic resonance imaging (MRI).
-Ha et al. (1995) demonstrated that MRI has superior ability to evaluate the extent of disease, the characteristics of the lesion, and to make the diagnosis of a TOA.
+Ha et al. (1995) demonstrated that MRI has a superior ability to evaluate the extent of disease, the characteristics of the lesion, and to make the diagnosis of a TOA.
 Although not commonly used, laparoscopy is still considered the gold standard for diagnosing PID and TOA.
 Additionally, laparoscopy can facilitate the drainage and culture of a TOA.